 TYPES OF PERSONAL DATA PROVIDED TO AND HANDLED BY SIMPLEPAY

-Personal data is data about an individual, which, can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
-In order to provide our full payroll and reporting functionality, SimplePay is required to collect the personal data of employees.
+Personal data is data about an individual which can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
+In order to provide our full payroll and reporting functionality, SimplePay requires clients to provide the personal data of employees.

 The PDPA does not provide an exhaustive list of what constitutes personal data.
 The below is all the data that SimplePay collects, which could be considered personal data:

 All of the above data is required for the accurate processing and payment of payroll as well as for generating and submitting accurate year-end filing documents to IRAS.

 On 1 September 2019, the PDPC introduced stricter rules around the collection, use and disclosure of National Registration Identity Card (NRIC) numbers and other national identification numbers.
 In terms of these rules, it is now illegal for organisations to store such information, unless required to do so by law.

 One such legal requirement is where it is “necessary to precisely verify an individual’s identity to a high degree of fidelity” as is the case in an employment relationship.
 This requirement allows employers and by extension SimplePay to continue to collect and store employees’ NRICs and other national identification numbers.
 SimplePay therefore remains compliant with PDPA in light of the 1 September 2019 rule changes.